ConvoCollective/web/site/building-blocks/modeling/training-model.md

 If we adjust our training data at the acoustic level, we can clearly distinguish between cases where the user says "Marie" and "Mariah".

 Once a model is trained, the next step is to [re-test it](/building-blocks/modeling/measuring-accuracy) to ensure the changes have had the intended effect, as well as minimal side-effects.
-If the results are good, it can be put into production where it should be [monitored on an ongoig basis](/building-blocks/modeling/monitoring-interactions).
+If the results are good, it can be put into production where it should be [monitored on an ongoing basis](/building-blocks/modeling/monitoring-interactions).